-Weather Overview for Nicosia
+Weather in Nicosia

 boasts a typical hot Mediterranean climate.
 Attracting thousands of visitors